HOLIDAYS TO VIETNAM

 Vietnam is a land of amazing contrasts.
 From the fast-paced cities of Hanoi and Saigon to the quaint architecture of Hoi An, the fertile plains and bustling river life of the Mekong Delta and the white sandy beaches of Central Vietnam, the landscapes are as dramatic as the history.
-On a holiday in Vietnam you will see many of the iconic images of a disappearing Asia – vendors in conical hats selling food from a shoulder yoke, endless green rice paddies being ploughed by water buffalo, sampan boats in narrow waterways or entire families being ferried around by a rickety cyclo.
+On a holiday in Vietnam you will see many of the iconic images of a disappearing Asia – vendors in conical hats selling food from a shoulder yoke, endless green rice paddies being ploughed by water buffalo, sampan boats in narrow waterways and entire families being ferried around on a rickety cyclo.
 Vietnam’s appeal never wanes!

 Visit our Vietnam honeymoons page for full details about honeymoons here.